KilledByAPixel/OS13k/README.md

 - {src:'help.html'}

 ### Programming
-- All programs must run in strict mode, though for the 13k build we will disable strict
 - Chrome is recommended for development
 - Firefox will not work in local mode because it treats local files as cross-origin
 - Programs with the extension .dweet.js or .shader.txt will automatically load as dweets or shadertoys